 1984 – The AC was created as an entirely internal management committee.
 WFP was among the first United Nations organizations to establish such a committee, followed by UNESCO and UNFPA in 2004.

-2004 – Following a proposal of the Executive Director, new terms of reference were approved by the Executive Board and the AC composition included five members: three external (including the Chairperson) and two internal.
+2004 – Following a proposal of the Executive Director, new Terms of Reference were approved by the Executive Board and the AC composition included five members: three external (including the Chairperson) and two internal.

 2007 – For the first time, the AC was comprised entirely of external members, making WFP the first United Nations agency to have an AC with such composition.

-2009 – The AC reporting line was revised to include both to the Executive Director and the Executive Board.
+2009 – The AC reporting line was revised to include both the Executive Director and the Executive Board.

-2011 – The role of the Executive Board was enhanced to periodically review the terms of reference, nominate candidates for AC membership, and have the AC selection panel report its recommendations to the President of the Executive Board in addition to the Executive Director.
+2011 – The role of the Executive Board was enhanced to periodically review the Terms of Reference, nominate candidates for AC membership, and have the AC selection panel report its recommendations to the President of the Executive Board in addition to the Executive Director.

 The AC also participates in the annual UN system oversight committees meeting at the UN Secretariat in New York.